Skip to content

 Defining set-level record TTL

-As of Database 7.0, you can specify a default time-to-live (default-ttl) configuration option at the set level, which overrides any default-ttl option specified at the namespace level.
+Starting with Database 7.0.0, you can specify a default time-to-live (default-ttl) configuration option at the set level, which overrides any default-ttl option specified at the namespace level.

 Terminal window